Wednesday, April 28, 2021

 The Year in Review- 2020

 It was the year the Coronavirus delayed the release of everything you wanted to see.
 Were you covering your nose and mouth in public?
 Admit it, social distancing feels good(for a while).
-A Presidential election increased the attention, but at least the right guy won.
+A Presidential election raised the tension, but at least the right guy won.
 Kobe Bryant died, movie theaters almost did, and streaming continued to change the way we consume content.
 In case you forgot(or never knew), here are the ten best films in order for 2020.

 1. "Nomadland"(2020) The ever-increasing homeless population(or houseless, I should say) is presented in a subtle, moving documentary style by Frances McDormand's wandering widow and writer-director Chloe Zhao.
 The earthy cast is made up of real-life nomads and van-dwellers, an eye-opening experience for those unaware of the 2011 decimation of small towns like Empire, Nevada.
 The Academy Awards for Best Picture, Director, and Actress(McDormand's THIRD win in that category) were rightly rewarded to this sobering indie drama.
 As someone that once lived a life not unlike these characters, I urge everyone to see it.